awsdocs/amazon-workdocs-user-guide/doc_source/file-actions.md

 If you add files to a folder, and those files have identical names but different upper and lowercase letters, only one of the files appears in Amazon WorkDocs\.
 For example, if you have `MyFile.doc` and `myFile.doc`, only one of those files appears on the site\.
 The operating system controls which file appears\.
 Also, if multiple users edit a file simultaneously, their changes can overwrite each other\.
 To avoid editing conflicts, always lock a file whenever you need to change it\.
 See the steps in the next section for information about locking files\.

 In addition to creating, renaming, and so on, Amazon WorkDocs Drive also provides a number of actions, and the steps in this section explain how\.
-These steps apply to Windows and macOS computers\.
+These steps apply to Windows and MacOS computers\.

 1. Right\-click or tap and hold the file that you want to take action on, then choose **Amazon WorkDocs Drive**\.